MarikaBBB/MarikaBBB/README.md

 - 📓 You can check my learning journey in this [portfolio](https://github.com/FAC29A/Marika_Portfolio/blob/main/README.md)

-- 👨‍💻 All of my projects are available [right here!]
+- 👨‍💻 All of my projects are available on my [GitHub]

 ### Background